 It became a community effort.
 A well was put down by Aaron Haught, grandstands were built with lumber donated by Kaibab Industries, and many others donated time and materials to finish the rodeo’s new home in 1968, time for the 84th annual event.

 By 1976 the Chamber of Commerce had paid off the debt, and the town of Payson accepted ownership of the rodeo grounds as a gift from the chamber.
 The town proceeded to negotiate with Mr. Rumsey for the remaining 10 acres.
 If the entire 20 acres could be consolidated, a grant would be available for the creation of a city park.
 In return for naming the park after him, Mr. Rumsey donated 3.143 acres to the town, and the town purchased the other 6.857 acres at a fair market value of $7,000 an acre.

 With the 20 acres in place, the Outdoor Recreation Coordinating Commission gave the town a grant of $383,295.36 to construct the park.
 By the middle of 1987 the town had invested twice that amount in developing the park.
 However the development continued, and 9 more acres were secured from the Forest Service on which to build the community swimming pool and place a water storage tank.

 During those years, the local committee affiliated with the Rodeo Cowboys Association, and from then on nationally known contestants came to Payson.
 Rumsey Park became a spacious place where citizens of all ages could gather for fellowship and play.

-In 1995, after 27 years of service, the Rumsey Park grandstands were condemned as unsafe and uninsurable, so new stands were built.
+In 1995, after 27 years of service, they condemned the Rumsey Park grandstands as unsafe and uninsurable, so they built new stands.

-These (grandstands) were moved in the year 2000 to the next home for the Payson Rodeo, the Payson Event Center south of town.
+These (grandstands) were moved in the year 2000 to the next home for the Payson Rodeo, the Payson Events Center south of town.

 Source: THE STORY OF PAYSON, ARIZONA, Chapter 45: The Rodeo Searched for a Home by Stan Brown